 Not Just A Prepper’s Food List, There Are Drinks Too

-You may have sorted out a water supply that will provide all the water you will need, but it would be nice to be able to add some flavour sometimes.
+You may have sorted out a water supply that will provide all the water you will need.
+It would be nice to be able to add some different flavours sometimes.
 The items on this list aren’t needed for survival, but may provide a much needed morale boost.

 - Instant coffee is freeze dried and unopened will last for many years